Murchison Falls National Park Map

 - Budongo forest

-River Nile is one of the Natural Wonders of Africa and is famous as the world’s longest river with its source beginning at Lake Victoria in Jinja in Uganda.
+The Nile is one of the Natural Wonders of Africa and is famous as the world’s longest river, with its source beginning at Lake Victoria in Jinja, Uganda.

-The perfect way to get a closer feel of the great Nile is by joining in on a Nile cruise to the bottom of the Murchison falls.
+The perfect way to get a closer feel of the magnificent Nile is by joining in on a Nile cruise to the bottom of the Murchison Falls

 The Murchison Falls/Devil’s Cauldron